Last Updated on June 9, 2022

 There are a number of reasons why exercise science has been one of the fastest growing majors in the United States in recent years.
 Exercise science is a dynamic, multi-disciplinary field of study that focuses on the holistic view of how training, diet, and nutrition affect the human body.

-A bachelor’s degree in exercise science provides a baseline understanding of anatomy, physiology, chemistry, biology, and physics as a starting point.
+An exercise science degree provides a baseline understanding of anatomy, physiology, chemistry, biology, and physics as a starting point.
 For former athletes and those seeking an exciting career in the sports industry, a degree in exercise science might be the perfect first professional step.

 In a world that is increasingly interested in health, fitness, and longevity, exercise science is the foundation from which lifestyles are built.
 It is the key to helping people live satisfying lives with more efficient healing and recovery, and helps aspiring teams and athletes achieve their very best.

-A bachelor’s degree in exercise science is considered a fundamental building block for constructing a successful professional career in related fields which include health and wellness, physical therapy, nursing, personal training, and even advanced medical training.
-Like other pre-med bachelor’s degrees, exercise science provides a foundation in anatomy, physiology, nutrition, and research methods.
+An exercise science degree is a fundamental building block for many career fields.
+Graduating as an exercise science major sets you up for a successful professional career in a variety of fields.
+These include health and wellness, physical therapy, nursing, personal training, and even advanced medical training.
+Exercise science is similar to other pre-med bachelor’s degrees, as it provides a foundation in anatomy, physiology, nutrition, and research methods.
 So while some students bound for medical school may not have considered exercise science, they really should – especially for those who are passionate about being fit and living well.

-These days, there are many choices available to students eager to pursue a degree in exercise science.
+These days, there are many choices available for students to pursue an exercise science degree.
 Universities and colleges across the country offer a wide variety of programs to prospective students, and naturally some programs are stronger and more rigorous than others.
 New exercise science undergraduate programs are being offered every year, reflecting the growing need for professionals in this part of the workforce.

 The population of the developed world continues to get older, and people are living longer.
 At the same time, human beings across the globe have more time and resources to focus on health and wellness than ever before.
 These very basic factors are expected to help health and wellness industry jobs grow by 13% in the coming decade.